Sjeiti/ronvalstarnl/src/data/markdown/post_redundant-functions.md

 ![fake plants](https://res.cloudinary.com/dn1rmdjs5/image/upload/w_736/v1566568756/rv/plastic-wall.jpg)

+Outsourcing the workforce to overseas contractors is seen by some as a form of neocolonialism.
+Apart from 'exploiting' the overseas workforce I fear this way of working can only work for so long.
+Currently there are still experienced developers locally to guide and manage the external workforce.
+But in one generation all you have left is project managers.
+The western developing world stopped producing long ago; a lot of the things we need comes from outside the country.
+What I'm living in now is called a knowledge-economy.
+This outsourcing of IT undermines that.
+Soon all we are good for is telling others what to do.

 Maybe I was a bit naïve assuming ASN a 'good' bank.
 Maybe it still is 'good' considering the alternatives (at least they try to be), and the bottom line is it's simply a bank that does not invest in wars or oil.
-If I want to work with people that do not go on winter sports or fly half the world to go on vacation, I should start looking elsewhere.
+If I want to work with people that do not go on winter sports or fly half the world to go on holiday, I should start looking elsewhere.